randeep-k11/behavioural-discussion/README.md

         continue their work without waiting for the entire task to be completed.
       * **Leveraging Additional Support:** If the workload was too high to recover on time, I didn’t hesitate to request additional resources or involve teammates to divide tasks effectively.
-  * **Improvements and Learnings: **
+  * **Improvements and Learnings:**
-      * Proactive Planning: I started paying more attention to potential bottlenecks and task dependencies during project planning.
-For future tasks, I made sure to build buffer time for high-risk activities.
+      * **Proactive Planning:** I started paying more attention to potential bottlenecks and task dependencies during project planning.
+For future tasks, I made sure to build buffer
+        time for high-risk activities.
-      * Regular Checkpoints: I implemented more frequent status updates and check-ins with stakeholders to identify risks early.
+      * **Regular Checkpoints**: I implemented more frequent status updates and check-ins with stakeholders to identify risks early.
-      * Clear Documentation
+      * **Clear Documentation**
-      * Focus on Root Cause Analysis
+      * **Focus on Root Cause Analysis**